Benefits of knowledge management systems among workers

-For 17 years, we’ve been laboring over CKEditor, and we know some things about knowledge management — how it originates, how to capture it, and how to manage it with rich-text editing and collaborative features.
-This article is the first in a series on what to look for in choosing the best strategy for knowledge management to implement in your software, e.g. in a content management system.
+For 17 years, we’ve been laboring over CKEditor, and we know some things about the knowledge management process — how it originates, how to capture it, and how to manage it with rich-text editing and collaborative features.
+This article is the first in a series on what to look for in choosing the best strategy for organizational knowledge management (KM) to implement in your software, e.g. in a content management system.

 On a recent morning at CKEditor headquarters I was preparing breakfast in our kitchen — granola with banana slices and milk, nothing special.
 Typically I slice my banana sideways, but I noticed that a coworker, who on this day had a similar breakfast, was slicing into their banana lengthwise, and then sideways to ensure smaller pieces.
 Instead of trying to coax whole slices of banana onto my spoon, I could have been enjoying bite-size delights the whole time!
 I’ve been a lengthwise-slicer ever since.

-People can be insecure beings but one thing we all have in common no matter your profession: the smug assurance that nobody else knows all the cool stuff we know as individuals.
+People can be insecure beings but one thing we all have in common no matter your profession is the smug assurance that nobody else knows all the cool stuff we know as individuals.
 It’s even better when we get to show it off.
-Peacocking our tacit skills is how knowledge is commonly transferred among your staff.
-Informal settings like this contain innovative insights that could benefit business greatly.
+Peacocking our tacit skills is how knowledge within an organization is commonly transferred among your staff.
+Informal settings like this contain innovative insights that could benefit any business greatly.
 Most of all, it’s of utmost importance to harness and manage it to develop your start-up, company, or other business venture.

 With that said, we know collaborative software can be even better than that!